honggzb/Study-General/Interview/Soft-skill.md

 [🚀back to top](#top)

+## How do you ensure the quality and maintainability of your code

 1. I follow the best practices and coding standards for front end development, such as using semantic HTML, modular CSS, and ES6 syntax.
 2. I also use tools such as ESLint, Prettier, and Stylelint to enforce consistent code formatting and linting rules.
 I use Git and GitHub for version control and code collaboration.
 3. I also use code reviews and pull requests to get feedback and suggestions from other developers.